coverclock/com-diag-rustler/README.md

 decades ago about the Ada programming language: "If you can just get your program to compile, it frequently works the first time."

 I think my main issue with Rust was how under-documented it is.
-And because it’s new-ish and a moving target, much of what is documented is subtly wrong.
+In order to do the kinds of things I routinely do (and which are trivial in Go), you must have an extraordinaryly high level of expertise in the language.
 This made the learning experience especially painful and often a matter of laborious reverse engineering or trial and error.
 And unlike Go, I didn’t find using Rust intuitive; for me, it was difficult to predict its